alphabite-dev/medusa-storyblok/README.md

   4. Navigate to "Personal Access Tokens"
   5. Create a new token with appropriate permissions

+> **Important**: Make sure you are working with the correct `spaceId`, since the PAT grants write access to all of your Storyblok spaces.

 ## Storyblok Setup

 ### 1. Create a Products Folder